U.S. Supreme Court's Ginsburg undergoing treatment for cancer recurrence | Health

 U.S. Supreme Court's Ginsburg undergoing treatment for cancer recurrence

 Justice Ruth Bader Ginsburg, at 87 the U.S. Supreme Court's oldest member, said on Friday she is receiving chemotherapy treatment for a recurrence of cancer - the latest in a series of health issues - but indicated no intention to retire.
-In a statement released by the court, Ginsburg said that a periodic scan in February, followed by a biopsy, revealed lesions on her liver.
-She said she is tolerating the chemotherapy treatment well and that it is yielding positive results.
-She said she began her chemotherapy on May 19.
+In a statement released by the court, Ginsburg said that a periodic scan in February, followed by a biopsy, revealed lesions on her liver and that she began her chemotherapy on May 19.
+She said the treatment is yielding positive results and that she will continue it on a biweekly basis.

+"I am tolerating chemotherapy well and am encouraged by the success of my current treatment," Ginsburg said.
+"I have often said I would remain a member of the Court as long as I can do the job full steam.
+I remain fully able to do that," Ginsburg added.

-A trail-blazing lawyer who won gender equality cases at the Supreme Court in the 1970s, as a justice she has provided key votes in landmark rulings securing equal rights for women, expanding gay rights, and safeguarding abortion rights.
+A trail-blazing lawyer who won gender equality cases at the Supreme Court in the 1970s, as a justice she has provided key votes in landmark rulings securing equal rights for women, expanding gay rights and safeguarding abortion rights.
+In the last month of its most recent term, the Supreme Court delivered a series of setbacks to Trump and his administration in pivotal cases, including rejecting his sweeping claim of presidential immunity from criminal investigation.

 ALSO READ